dj-m/CapstoneTwo/README.md

 _Nearly_ all of the schools with the least number of test takers in 2017 (55) had low average marks (average of AvgELA and AvgMath).

-Also, most schools had a high percentage of Black or Hispanic students.
+Also, most schools had a high percentage of Black or Latinx students.

 | ![Least Number of Test Takers](images/readme/least_number_test_takers.png) |
 | :-: |